-Are you part of a new practice trying to get off the ground?
+Are you part of a new practice trying to get off the ground in 2017?
 There are a lot of factors that go into setting up a new practice, and among the most stressful and complicated is choosing a practice-management system and an electronic health record system to go along with it.
 Luckily, there are some great options out there that are simple and affordable, and provide you access to everything you need to get going quickly.

 Here are some options that cost a bit less than some of the other systems we discovered but don't sacrifice the features your practice needs to operate profitably.
 You can always upgrade once things are in place and running smoothly, but you might even find that these systems do everything you need for the long haul.
 Both vendors offer access to their free EHR systems as well, which is a great help in getting your practice up and running at full speed without the added headache and costly proposition of finding an EHR system that interfaces with the practice management software properly.

 Interested in more practice management systems for small medical practices?
 See our recommendations for the best practice management systems for small practices.
 If you'd like to learn more about how to choose a medical practice management system, check out our guide here.